folio-org/folio-sample-modules/FAQ.md

 # Frequently asked questions

-## Docker Toolbox and localhost
+## Docker Toolbox and localhost ports

 For development machines using "Docker Toolbox" (instead of native) there are some operational tweaks required.
-Okapi utilises "localhost" URLs.
-So some ports need to be forwarded from VirtualBox (the VM provided with Docker Toolbox).
+Some ports need to be forwarded from VirtualBox (the VM provided with Docker Toolbox).
 Either use the command line
 ([port forwarding](https://github.com/boot2docker/boot2docker/blob/master/doc/WORKAROUNDS.md#port-forwarding))